 - Christopher Wm.
 White (with Dakota Gill and Nicholas Shea), “Some Influences of Chord Progressions on Accent.”

-And the theory faculty will continue serving their discipline in a variety of ways:
+And the theory faculty are continuing to serve their discipline in a variety of ways:

 - Brent Auerbach continues as editor of the SMT Newsletter;

-- Jason Hooper was appointed co-editor (with Orit Hilewicz, Eastman School of Music) of Theory & Practice by the Board of the Music Theory Society of New York State (MTSNYS), continues as a member of the editorial board for Intégral, and will co-lead a workshop on active learning through the Sherrerd Center for Teaching & Learning at Smith College this fall;
+- Jason Hooper was appointed co-editor (with Orit Hilewicz, Eastman School of Music) of Theory & Practice by the Board of the Music Theory Society of New York State (MTSNYS), continues as a member of the editorial board for Intégral, and co-led a workshop on active learning through the Sherrerd Center for Teaching & Learning at Smith College in fall 2018;

-- Gary Karpinski is organizing this summer’s Workshops in Music Theory Pedagogy, held every three years at UMass Amherst;
+- Gary Karpinski organized Workshops in Music Theory Pedagogy in June of 2019, held every three years at UMass Amherst;